Chris Pratt Barely Escapes a Dinosaur's Jaws in New Jurassic World: Fallen Kingdom Trailer

 The two-minute and 30-second clip shows Chris Pratt and Bryce Dallas Howard trying to save the raptor Blue while also attempting to escape the jaws of a few prehistoric predators.

-"This movie very much lives up to the legacy of the Jurassic franchise," Pratt, who plays the raptor trainer Owen, told Entertainment Weekly.
+"This movie very much lives up to the legacy of the Jurassic franchise," Pratt, who plays the raptor trainer Owen, tells Entertainment Weekly.
 "It's something different, for sure.
 It's very intentionally a second act of the trilogy."

 Jurassic World: Fallen Kingdom is directed by J.A.
 Bayona and features a star-studded cast, including Ted Levine, Geraldine Chaplin, James Cromwell, Jeff Goldblum and B.D.
 Wong.

 This is the third and final trailer for the film.
 Universal Pictures debuted the first trailer in December and the second trailer on Super Bowl Sunday.
 Fans also saw a teaser of Pratt petting Blue in November.
-In fact, Pratt told Entertainment Weekly his character's relationship with Blue is what convinces him to go back and get the dinosaurs off the island.
+In fact, Pratt tells Entertainment Weekly his character's relationship with Blue is what convinces Owen to go back and get the dinosaurs off the island.

-"Man's relationship with beast in this is something different than it's been in the previous movies because it's not just man running from beast," he told the media outlet.
+"Man's relationship with beast in this is something different than it's been in the previous movies because it's not just man running from beast," he tells the media outlet.
 "There's, like, this caring, nurturing relationship that he has with Blue."

 Universal Pictures